 - And much, much more

 Best of all, these benefits are all wholly free with no harmful side effects.
-Even just a few minutes a day can bring measureable results.
+Even just a few minutes a day can bring measurable results.
 The more you’re able to practice each day, the more full and rich are the carry-over energies and foundational calm.

 Meditation isn’t a new-fangled guinea-pig-test technique.
 It’s been tried and true for thousands of years.
 It’s been highly recommended by traditional religions and serious scientists alike.
 Whether you’re nine or ninety-nine, there are wonderful benefits to be gained by practicing meditation even just for five minutes a day.
-Start with the five minutes.
+Start with five minutes meditation.
 See where it brings you.
 You’ll find that it is just the first step toward a new, better you.